jsvisa/vimrc/README.md

 vimcfg
 ======

-my private vim configuration including .vim/ directory and .vimrc file
+My private vim configuration including .vim/ directory and .vimrc file
+Hint: if in Mac OS X, you should cp ./.vimrc to ~/.vimrc, otherwise Vim can't read ~/.vim/ directory.